3D-Carbon: An Analytical Carbon Modeling Tool for 3D and 2.5D Integrated Circuits: Introduction

 \section{Introduction}

-For decades, Moore's Law has driven Integrated Circuits (ICs) to have greater computational power while being cheaper, smaller, and more energy-efficient.
-This has been the critical driving enabler for the development of new technologies, such as artificial intelligence (AI)~\cite{thompson2020computational}.
-However, the huge amount of carbon emissions associated with ICs, through their \textit{entire life cycle} (see Fig.~\ref{fig:life_cyc}) from manufacturing, through deployment into usage, and finally into reuse, recycling, and disposal, have a non-negligible impact on environmental sustainability.
-As recently reported, the carbon footprint of Information and Communication Technology (ICT) accounts for about 2.1\%$\sim$3.9\% of the world's global greenhouse gas (GHG) emissions~\cite{freitag2021real}, which is proliferated to consume up to 8\% in the near future~\cite{andrae2015global}.
+For decades, Moore's Law has driven Integrated Circuits (ICs), enhancing their computational power, reducing size and cost, and improving energy efficiency.
+These advancements have been crucial for developing new technologies like artificial intelligence (AI).
+However, the carbon emissions from ICs, covering their entire lifecycle from manufacturing to disposal (see Fig.~\ref{fig:life_cyc}), pose significant environmental sustainability challenges.
+Recent reports indicate that the carbon of Information and Communication Technology represents 2.1\%$\sim$3.9\% of global greenhouse gas emissions~\cite{freitag2021real}.

-To achieve environmental sustainability in ICs, it is necessary to address their carbon emissions across all life cycle phases, especially \textit{manufacturing} and \textit{usage}~\cite{gupta2022act}.
-For today’s ICs, \textit{embodied carbon} associated with IC manufacturing-related activities can often exceed \textit{operational carbon} owing to energy consumption during usage~\cite{gupta2022act}.
-This dominating emission source shift from operational to embodied carbon is the result of decades of operational energy efficiency optimization from ICs.
-In fact, embodied carbon can account for over 70\% of the overall carbon footprint of consumer ICs~\cite{gupta2022act,elgamal2023design}.
+To ensure environmental sustainability in ICs, addressing their carbon emissions throughout their lifecycle, particularly in \textit{manufacturing} and \textit{use} phases, is crucial~\cite{gupta2022act}.
+Currently, the \textit{embodied carbon} from manufacturing activities often surpasses the \textit{operational carbon} from energy consumption during the use of today's ICs~\cite{gupta2022act}.
+This shift is due to extensive operational energy efficiency improvements over years.
+Embodied carbon can represent over 70\% of the total carbon footprint for consumer ICs~\cite{gupta2022act,elgamal2023design}.